Should you use a no-code tool to build a web app?

 There is no reason why you should do that, unless your app requires completely custom features that a web framework won't address.
 In that case, go with whatever you want.

 In most circumstances, I am suggesting something like Laravel, Ruby on Rails, Spring, or DotNet.
 Something that has migrations included and something that can help you make smart architectural decisions, so you don't have to.
-You are not a senior software engineer, and I'm not either.
-Better for us to let them make the architectural decisions for us.
+You are (probably) not a senior software engineer.
+Better for us to let the amazing open source engineers on these frameworks make the major architectural decisions for us.

 The reason why I am so strongly encouraging one of those frameworks and to not use Node, is because when I was starting to try to build my web apps with code the first time, I thought I would use Node in order to utilize my small amount of JS experience.